ruiyangqin2016/ruiyangqin2016.github.io/_pages/about.md

 News
 ======
 - 2024/08 Being selected as an [Edison Innovation Fellow](https://ideacenter.nd.edu/se/opportunities/internships/idea-center-edison-innovation-fellowship/) for the 2024/2025 academic year!
 - 2024/07 Passed my oral candidacy.
+Now I am a PhD candidate.
 Many thanks to my committee members and my advisor!
 - 2024/06 One paper is accepted by [ICCAD](https://2024.iccad.com/).
 - 2024/06 One paper is accepted by [TOIS](https://dl.acm.org/journal/tois).
 - 2024/06 One paper is accepted by [TMIS](https://dl.acm.org/journal/tmis).